odoo/documentation/content/applications/finance/fiscal_localizations/belgium.rst

 CodaBox
 -------

-**CodaBox** is a service that allows Belgian accounting firms accessing their clients' bank information and statements.
+**CodaBox** is a service that allows Belgian accounting firms to access their clients' bank information and statements.
 Odoo provides a way to import such statements automatically.

 .. note::